Paul Rhys: Theatre

 Rhys's early stage work included performances at Glasgow Citizens Theatre, Royal Shakespeare Company, Riverside Studios, Compass Theatre and Young Vic.
 His first appearance at the Royal National Theatre was opposite Ian McKellen in Bent, subsequently playing Angelo in Simon McBurney's Measure for Measure for which he won the Critics' Circle Theatre Award; Housman in The Invention of Love; and Edgar in King Lear, for which he was nominated for an Olivier Award.
 He appeared as Edmund in Long Day's Journey into Night and as Leo in Design for Living at The Donmar Warehouse, performing opposite Rachel Weisz and Clive Owen.
 In 2000 he played the title role in Hamlet at the Young Vic and later in Tokyo and Osaka.
 He received several awards for this performance.
 Rhys continued his collaboration with Simon McBurney in Vanishing Points and The Dark is Rising, and played The Master in Master and Margarita.
 The show opened at the Barbican in 2010 and continued on international tour, returning to the Barbican for a second sell-out season in 2012.
 In 2016, he starred in a new version of Chekhov's Uncle Vanya by Robert Icke at The Almeida Theatre alongside Tobias Menzies, Jessica Brown Findlay and Vanessa Kirby.

 Real-life characters played by Rhys have included Vlad Tepes, Ludwig van Beethoven, Peter Mandelson, Paul McCartney, Thomas De Quincey, A. E. Housman, Frédéric Chopin, Marcus Tullius Cicero and Talleyrand.

 On two occasions, Rhys was taken to hospital while working on a stage production, once with pneumonia and, on the other occasion, with exhaustion.
 In the title role in Howard Brenton's play Paul at the Royal National Theatre, he was unable to continue as he had lost an unhealthy amount of weight, dropping from 76 to 57 kg.

 Radio

 Rhys has acted in over one hundred BBC Radio dramas.
 His roles include: Simon Templar in Leslie Charteris's The Saint (1995), Prince Myshkin in Fyodor Dostoevsky's The Idiot (2002), Charles Lamb in Carlo Gébler's Charles and Mary (2011), and Jacques Futrelle's Augustus S. F. X. Van Dusen in The Rivals (2011–2013).

 Personal life

 Rhys was in a relationship with the late Australian actress Arkie Whiteley, with whom he appeared in Gallowglass.
-When Whiteley was diagnosed with terminal cancer at the age of 36, he nursed her until her death.
+When Whiteley received a diagnosis of terminal cancer at the age of 36, he nursed her until her death.